Josh Funk's Guide to Writing Picture Books

 To steadily increase the tension (2), I don't necessarily adhere to the traditional ‘rule of 3′ – that being the rule that the main character should fail three times before eventually succeeding.
 Some people love it – it makes them feel warm and fuzzy, and I don’t begrudge those who feel that way.
 I just prefer to be nonstandard and find different ways to increase the tension.

 But whether tension rises through multiple failures or some other mechanism, the reader needs to see the main character at the lowest of low (or shortest of short?) points before ultimately succeeding.
 If the main character doesn’t hit rock bottom, the final success will not be satisfying.
 And without a satisfying conclusion, the story will fall flat (or air ball).

 Once your main character succeeds (3), it should happen quickly and the story should be over.
 Don’t drag it out.
-When Anthony scores the winning basket, sum it up with a single line or two and end it.
-Don’t drag it out for 5 pages, because after Anthony’s team wins, there will be no reason for the reader to turn the page.
+When Annie scores the winning basket, sum it up with a single line or two and end it.
+Don’t drag it out for 5 pages, because after Annie's team wins, there will be no reason for the reader to turn the page.
 The only page turn that should occur after success is the all important …

 Wink to the reader (4).
 This is where you make a little joke and give the reader something to continue thinking about once the book is over.
 It’s like the post-credits scene in a movie.
 The story is over, but here's one more joke for you.

 It's the line that turns the previous 31 pages upside down.

 Or leaves the book open for a sequel.

 Or that promises that the next lesson about rhyme might surprise you!